alexandr-g/alex-blog/content/posts/2019-11-11/index.md

 ---
-title: "🤖 How to configure Renovate - automated dependency updates for your project"
+title: "🤖 How to configure Renovate - automated dependencies updates for your project"
 cover: ""
 date: "2019-11-11"
 author: "alex"